 Candice knows that if she finds the complaint lacks merit, she can simply shrug and move on.
 If the complaint does have merit, she can respond and create for herself an even better business.

-With this page in front of you, ask friend to reveal to you one of your annoying faults.
-(Our friends can be more aware of our flaws than we are.)
+With this page in front of you, ask a friend to reveal to you one of your annoying faults.
+(Other people are more aware of our flaws than we are.)

 ‘You are saying I interrupt people while they are talking, and it’s rude and annoying.
 Is that correct?’
-You might even add why it’s annoying.
+You might even add, ‘I can see why it’s annoying.
 When someone speaks they want to be taken seriously, and when I interrupt they don’t feel that I am taking them seriously.’

 When your friend replies, ‘Yes, you finally understand’, you can move to the next step.

 ‘Yes, like last Saturday.
 I tended to dominate the conversation, didn’t I?’